informalsystems/vdd/lightclient/verification.md

 ### Data structures

 (TODO: Should the data structures be defined here?
-Or in blockchain.md?)
+Or in blockchain.md?) \
+TODO: High level explanations of data structures? \
+TODO: _State_ is missing?

 In the following, only the details of the data structures needed for this specification are given.